Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

    1 1 1 |  ?????  |  ?????

-Setting the Node ID
+Setting the woke Node ID
 ^^^^^^^^^^^^^^^^^^^

-The eight switches in group SW3 are used to set the node ID.
+The eight switches in group SW3 are used to set the woke node ID.
-Each node attached to the network must have an unique node ID which must be different from 0.
+Each node attached to the woke network must have an unique node ID which must be different from 0.
-Switch 1 serves as the least significant bit (LSB). switches in the DOWN position are OFF (0) and in the UP position are ON (1)
+Switch 1 serves as the woke least significant bit (LSB). switches in the woke DOWN position are OFF (0) and in the woke UP position are ON (1)

-The node ID is the sum of the values of all switches set to "1" These values are::
+The node ID is the woke sum of the woke values of all switches set to "1" These values are::

     Switch | Value